 {{figures/fig1_genmod/}} \figlabel{fig:genmod}

+Because a given state can also be parent to multiple child states at the same time, these extensions allow us to model fairly complex networks of interacting states of the world.
 In Figure~\ref{fig:genmod} we have drawn an example setup with 11 different environmental states and two outcomes.
-For this example, and together with priors on parameters and initial states \citep[see][]{mathys2014}, the following equations describe the generative model (for simplicity, we have restricted the example to linear \textsf{value coupling}, no drifts ($\rho = 0$), and inputs at regular intervals, i.e., $t^{(k)}=1$):
+For this example, and together with priors on parameters and initial states \citep[see][]{mathys2014}, the following equations describe the generative model (for simplicity, the example uses linear \textsf{value coupling}, no tonic drifts ($\rho = 0$, $\lambda = 1$), and inputs at regular intervals, i.e., $t^{(k)} \equiv 1 \; \forall \, k$ ):

+Note that this example also includes binary states ($x_b$) and observable outcomes ($u_a$ and $u_b$).
+Our main discussion will focus on continuous states performing Gaussian random walks, but we will briefly touch on other types of states (binary, categorical, input) in section~\ref{sec:input}.

-Note that in this example, we introduce two general motifs.
-First, all states that are value parents of other states (or outcomes) by default have their own volatility parent (and volatility parents therefore share the index with their child node, for example, states~$x_a$ and~$\check{x}_a$).
+Using this example network, we introduce two general motifs.
+First, all states that are value parents of other states (or outcomes) by default have their own volatility parent (and volatility parents therefore share the index with their child node, for example, states~$x_a$ and~$x_{\check{a}}$).
 Even if in practice, many environmental states might have constant volatility, from the perspective of the agent, it makes sense to a-priori allow for phasic changes in volatility.
 From a modelling perspective, these volatility parents could be removed in scenarios with constant volatility.

-Second, states that are volatility parents to other states can either have a value parent (as states~$\check{x}_a$ and~$\check{x}_d$), or no parents (as states~$\check{x}_c$,~$\check{x}_e$ and~$\check{x}_f$).
+Second, states that are volatility parents to other states can either have a value parent (as states~$x_{\check{a}}$ and~$x_{\check{d}}$), or no parents (as states~$x_{\check{c}}$,~$x_{\check{e}}$ and~$x_{\check{f}}$).
 This is because in practice, volatility parents of volatility parents are rarely required.
 Instead, we suggest that value parents of volatility states are more useful.
-In particular, these can be used to model "global" or shared volatility states that affect multiple lower-level volatility beliefs (such as state~$x_f$ in this example, which influences volatility beliefs about states~$x_a$ and~$x_d$), separately from "local" volatility states that only affect speed of change in a single lower-level state (such as the volatility states~$\check{x}_c$,~$\check{x}_e$ and~$\check{x}_f$).\\
+In particular, these can be used to model ``global'' or shared volatility states that affect multiple lower-level volatility beliefs (such as state~$x_f$ in this example, which influences volatility beliefs about states~$x_a$ and~$x_d$), separately from ``local'' volatility states that only affect speed of change in a single lower-level state (such as the volatility states~$x_{\check{c}}$,~$x_{\check{e}}$ and~$x_{\check{f}}$).\\